bala2006s/bala2006s/README.md

 ---

-## 🌱 Goals

-- Build impactful software projects
-- Strengthen problem-solving skills
-- Contribute to open-source projects
-- Start a successful career in software engineering
+## 🎯 Career Goal

+To build strong software development skills, contribute to impactful projects, and grow as an AI & ML professional while continuously learning new technologies.

 ---

+## 🤝 Connect With Me

+📧 Email: sathiyabalan8257@gmail.com

+🔗 LinkedIn: Add your LinkedIn profile link here

+---

-⭐ Thank you for visiting my profile!
+⭐ Thanks for visiting my profile!